uzair401/FYP_Project_Repo/Readme.md

 - Results and Reports: Manages hierarchical results, providing individual course results, semester results, and student transcripts for respective batches in programs.

-- User Management: Oversees user accounts, creating roles for Editors with view and update access to specific data, Faculty with department-level access, and Administrators with comprehensive system-level access.
+- User Management: oversee user accounts, creating roles for Editors with view and update access to specific data, Faculty with department-level access, and Administrators with comprehensive system-level access.

 ## Technologies Used
 - Backend: Python, Django